gammieduncan/MLTools/README.md

 ## Test

-Run: python prompt_reducer.py --context-file war_and_peace.txt --prompt "extract all the sentences that mention Vronsky on a horse.
+Run: python prompt_reducer.py --context-file war_and_peace.txt --prompt "extract all the sentences that mention someone on a horse.
 Only return the relevant text as it is written, not any commentary. if there are no instances, return nothing.
 Here is the text: "